-- 290 where, P = the percentage of time a given flow is equalled or exceeded; n = the total number of records; r = the rank of the flow magnitude.
-Kannan et al. (2018) indicated the flow duration curve could be divided into five zones, representing high flows (0-10%), humid conditions (10-40%), medium-range flows (40-60%), dry conditions (60-90%), and low flows (90-100%).
+where P is the percentage of time a given flow is equalled or exceeded, n is the total number of records and r is the rank of the flow magnitude.
+Kannan et al. (2018) indicated the flow duration curve that could be divided into five zones, representing high flows (0%-10%), humid conditions (10 %-40 %), medium-range flows (40 %-60 %), dry conditions (60 %-90 %) and low flows (90 %-100 %).
 The selection of percentile will strongly condition the classification and evaluation of extreme low-flow events.
-The magnitude of drought characteristics was determined by the threshold value and the difference in value between the time series. - 295 When compared to the use of standardised drought indices, a major benefit of this approach is that it allows the deficit volume to be quantified, which is a critical aspect in the management of water supplies.
-When the flow falls below the threshold level, a drought event begins and terminates when the flow exceeds the threshold level.
-The duration, total deficit which is the sum of the deficits, and magnitude of each drought event can be readily obtained.
+The magnitude of drought characteristics was determined by the threshold value and the difference in value between the time series.
+When compared to the use of standardized drought indices, a major benefit of this approach is that it allows the deficit volume to be quantified, which is a critical aspect in the management of water supplies.
+When the flow falls below the threshold level, a drought event begins; it terminates when the flow exceeds the threshold level.
+The duration; total deficit, which is the sum of the deficits; and magnitude of each drought event can be readily obtained.
 As the daily data series was used, the existence of minor drought events and mutually dependable drought events can be detected (Van Loon and Van Lanen, 2013).
-In order - 300 to deal with this problem, pooling procedures such as moving average, inter-event time criterion and inter-event time and volume criterion were frequently used (Sung and Chung, 2014).
-According to the study by Sakke et al. (2016), to eliminate the minor drought events, the events that have occurred for less than 15 days will be excluded while the mutually dependent events were also eliminated using the pooling procedure (Sakke et al., 2016b).
-In this paper, the 15-day of inter-event time and 7-day moving average was applied as a pooling procedure to obtain a smooth data.
-Through these methods, the mutually - 305 dependent drought events will combined into individual and independent drought events (Fleig et al., 2006).
+In order to deal with this problem, pooling procedures such as moving average, inter-event time criterion and inter-event time, and volume criterion were frequently used (Sung and Chung, 2014).
+According to the study by Sakke et al. (2016a), to eliminate the minor drought events, the events that have occurred for less than 15 d will be excluded, while the mutually dependent events were also eliminated using the pooling procedure (Sakke et al., 2016b).
+In this paper, the 15 d of inter-event time and 7 d moving average was applied as a pooling procedure to obtain smooth data.
+Through these methods, the mutually dependent drought events will combined into individual and independent drought events (Fleig et al., 2006).
 The minor drought events will be eliminated or combined with individual drought events automatically (Yahiaoui et al., 2009).